tiagohm/nestalgia/BUGS.md

 * X - Crash
 * ¹ - Minor sprite glitch

-> Some bugs seem to be related to incorrect region!
+> Some bugs seem to be related to incorrect region or mirroring from NesDB!